canselcik/libremarkable/README.md

 (GIF Preview has limited FPS -- click to watch at full framerate)

-### Build Instructions
+### C/C++ Build Instructions
-First, initialize the libfreetype submodules with `git submodule init && git submodule update`.
+First, initialize the libfreetype (only needed for the C implementation) submodule with `git submodule init && git submodule update`.

 Then, run `make freetype` to generate the `libfreetype` static build with the expected flags.